BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/withLatestFrom/docs/withLatestFrom.solution.md

 ```

-Then, we have built the opt-in update logic by using the `optInListClick$` as trigger
+Then, we have built the opt-in update logic by using the `optInListClick$` as trigger a
 to emit the _latest_ value of `blog$` utilizing `withLatestFrom`.

 ```Typescript